-- 1. On or before [3 months after rule adoption], the owner or operator of any AB 617 Industrial Unit that does not meet the emission standards in Section D.3, as listed in the unit's Permit to Operate, shall apply for an Authority to Construct permit. - 2.
-On or before [1 year after rule adoption], the owner or operator of any AB 617 Industrial Unit shall operate in compliance with the emission standards in D.3.
+- 1. On or before September 20, 2019, the owner or operator of any AB 617 Industrial Unit that does not meet the emission standards in Section D.3, as listed in the unit's Permit to Operate, shall apply for an Authority to Construct permit. - 2.
+On or before June 20, 2020, the owner or operator of any AB 617 Industrial Unit shall operate in compliance with the emission standards in D.3.